tapyu/tapyu/README.md

 </p>

 # `> whoami`
 Hi there!
 I'm Rubem, but the people also call me Tapyu.
 I'm an Electronic Engineer.
 Currently, I working in my doctorate degree at the [Federal University of Ceará][UFCwebsite] (UFC).
 I am also an entusiast of the maker culture, DIY and [Open Source Hardware (OSH)][OSHWA wb about] moviment.
-Feel free to follow me and keep in touch!

 ### Interest 🧠
 1. Statistical signal processing and non-linear system identification.